Electric vs Gas Heating

 1. Higher cost of electricity

 The cost of electricity in many places is very expensive, and since you will be using more electricity in your home, your electricity tariff could end up being quite expensive.
-Especially if you live somewhere that requires you to heat your home often, this could get very expensive very quickly.
+You might find that the running costs of an electric heater add up quickly, especially if you live somewhere that requires you to heat your home often.

 2. Slower to heat your home